JSOL Fall 2014

 A: JSOL employees highly qualified instructors with many years of combined teaching experience.
 Please check our website for the full list of instructors.

-A: Check our website in July 2013 for the full course bulletin.
+A: Check our website for the full course bulletin.

 Q: Where can I go for more information?